 Aliyah and Whittingehame

-Underlying the evacuation of Jews from Germany and elsewhere lay the vision of Aliyah (the ascent), the immigration of the Jews into Palestine.
-Strenuous efforts were made by some of the groups involved in Kindertransport to prepare the refugee Jewish children for eventual emigration to Palestine.
-When Balfour’s descendent, his nephew Viscount Traprain, offered his home and its extensive grounds as a school for Jewish children, his offer was taken up gladly.
+In addition to the pressure to escape from Nazi Germany, many Jews held to the vision of Aliyah (the ascent), the emigration of Jews to Palestine.
+Strenuous efforts were made by some of the groups involved in the evacuation of Jewish children (known as Kindertransport) to prepare them for eventual emigration to Palestine.
+When Balfour’s descendent, his nephew Viscount Traprain, offered Whittingehame as a school for Jewish children, his offer was taken up gladly.
 The house, grounds and land sufficient for a farm were leased to The Whittingehame Farm School Ltd., a non-profit making organisation which aimed to educate and train Jewish children in the range of agricultural skills which would enable them to be useful contributors to both their British hosts and potentially to Jewish Palestine.
 Its chairman was Captain Robert Solomon.

 Whittingehame Farm School

 A group of Whittingehame School pupils

 (Norbert Abeles back row extreme right, partially obscured)